 Pros: The FQ allows easy access to the parking lot, has smaller crowds at the quick service restaurant, PoBoy sandwiches are available for purchase and is more compact.
+One bus stop to go to and from the theme parks.
+Usually the first stop when coming from the airport on the Disney Magical Express and on the shared bus with RS coming from Disney Springs.

 Cons: Less options at the quick service restaurant, no table service dining, less rooms causing an issue to appease the demand.